sframe-wg/sframe/draft-ietf-sframe-enc.md

 In total, then, we assume that each SFrame encryption will add 22 bytes of overhead.

-We consider two "units" of encryption, frames and packets.
+We consider two scenarios, applying SFrame per-frame and per-packet.
 In each scenario, we compute the SFrame overhead in absolute terms (Kbps) and as a percentage of the base bandwidth.

 ## Audio

-In audio streams, there is typically a one-to-one relationship between frames and packets, so the overhead is the same whether one uses SFrame at a per-packet or whole-frame level.
+In audio streams, there is typically a one-to-one relationship between frames and packets, so the overhead is the same whether one uses SFrame at a per-packet or per-frame level.

 The below table considers three scenarios, based on recommended configurations of the Opus codec {{?RFC6716}}: